hp17illinois/peihb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hey, my name is **Hongbin Pei (裴红斌)**, an assistant professor at School of Cyber Science and Engineering, Xi'an Jiaotong University.
-I received B.S, M.S, and Ph.D. degree from  the College of Computer Science and Technology, Jilin University.
+I received B.Sc, M.Eng, and Ph.D. degree from  the College of Computer Science and Technology, Jilin University.
 My research interest focuses on Machine Learning and Complex Networks.
 I published several papers at the top international AI conferences and journals with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>580+</span></strong></a>.